Chamathka01/IT3232--E-commerce-Class_works/Day 6/README.md

 1. **Department.java**

--This class contains three fields: id (a unique identifier marked with @Id and @Column(name="dept_id")), name (which cannot be null), and established (a Date indicating when the department was founded).
+- This class contains three fields: id (a unique identifier marked with @Id and @Column(name="dept_id")), name (which cannot be null), and established (a Date indicating when the department was founded).

--The department is associated with multiple employees using a one-to-many relationship.
+- The department is associated with multiple employees using a one-to-many relationship.
 This is defined by the @OneToMany(mappedBy="department") annotation, which means that the Employee entity contains the foreign key and maintains the relationship.
 In simple terms, each department can have many employees.

 2. **Employee.java**

--The Employee class represents an individual working in the organization.
+- The Employee class represents an individual working in the organization.

--It is also marked with @Entity and contains fields for empNo (employee number, which serves as the primary key), name, age, gender, and salary.
+- It is also marked with @Entity and contains fields for empNo (employee number, which serves as the primary key), name, age, gender, and salary.

--Each employee is associated with a single department, which is expressed using a @ManyToOne relationship.
+- Each employee is associated with a single department, which is expressed using a @ManyToOne relationship.
 This means that many employees can belong to one department.

--Additionally, employees can work on multiple projects, and projects can include multiple employees, so a @ManyToMany(mappedBy="employees") relationship is used to link them to the Project entity.
+- Additionally, employees can work on multiple projects, and projects can include multiple employees, so a @ManyToMany(mappedBy="employees") relationship is used to link them to the Project entity.

--Lastly, an employee can have one insurance policy.
+- Lastly, an employee can have one insurance policy.
 This is a one-to-one relationship between Employee and Insurance, where each employee has at most one insurance record.

 3. **Insurance.java**

--The Insurance class represents an insurance policy held by an employee.
+- The Insurance class represents an insurance policy held by an employee.

--This entity includes an id (marked with @Id and @Column(name="Insurance_id")) and a type field (marked with @Column(name="Insurance_type")) .
+- This entity includes an id (marked with @Id and @Column(name="Insurance_id")) and a type field (marked with @Column(name="Insurance_type")) .

--The class uses a @OneToOne annotation to represent a one-to-one relationship with the Employee entity.
+- The class uses a @OneToOne annotation to represent a one-to-one relationship with the Employee entity.
 This means that each insurance record is associated with exactly one employee, and each employee has one insurance record.

 4. **Project.java**

--The Project class models a business project within the company.
+- The Project class models a business project within the company.

--It is a JPA entity containing the fields id (primary key), name, and totalcost.
+- It is a JPA entity containing the fields id (primary key), name, and totalcost.

--Projects are associated with employees through a many-to-many relationship, represented by @ManyToMany.In the Project class, this relationship is the owning side and does not use mappedBy, which allows it to define the join table for the connection between projects and employees.
+- Projects are associated with employees through a many-to-many relationship, represented by @ManyToMany.In the Project class, this relationship is the owning side and does not use mappedBy, which allows it to define the join table for the connection between projects and employees.

 ---